Last updated in April 2020

 The law and other regulations treat some types of sensitive personal information as special.
 This includes information about racial or ethnic origin, sexual orientation, religious beliefs, trade union membership, health data, and criminal records.
 We will not collect or use these types of data without your consent unless the law allows us to do so.
 If we do, it will only be when it is necessary:

-Here is a list of all the ways that we may use your information, and which of the reasons we rely on to do so.
+Here is a list of all the ways that we may use your personal information, and which of the reasons we rely on to do so.
 This is also where we tell you what our legitimate interests are.

 |Groups of personal information